Knoxville Nursing Home Negligence Attorney

 Nursing home negligence causes countless injuries each year in Knoxville.
 Despite heavy regulations from the federal and state governments, nursing homes can’t seem to improve their safety.
 Unsuspecting residents continue to be injured by facility hazards, improper supervision, and poor care.

-At Brezina Law, we have extensive experience documenting nursing home neglect, and we can assist family members when they report dangerous conditions to authorities.
+At Atkins Brezina, PLLC, we have extensive experience documenting nursing home neglect, and we can assist family members when they report dangerous conditions to authorities.
 The key to obtaining justice for your loved one, however, is to bring a lawsuit for financial compensation against whoever is responsible for their suffering.
 Please contact our Knoxville nursing home negligence attorney today.

 Types of Nursing Home Neglect